surround-deakin-team/Surround_document/README.md

 2.)
 Pip3 is installed in your system by default when you install Python.

-3.)Sepath in Environment variables for python 3.6.5.
+3.)
+Setpath in Environment variables for python 3.6.5.

-4.)Open command prompt.
+4.)
+Open command prompt.

 5.)
 Type python to ensure that python is successfully installed in your system.